mesonbuild/meson/docs/markdown/Reference-manual.md

 [`feature`](Build-options.md#features) option can also be passed.

 - `native` if set to `true`, the language will be used to compile for the build machine, if `false`, for the host machine.
-If omitted, the language may be used for either.
 Since *0.54.0*.
-The default may change to `false` in a future meson version.

 Returns `true` if all languages specified were found and `false` otherwise.

+If `native` is omitted, the languages may be used for either build or host machine, but are never required for the build machine.  (i.e. it is equivalent to `add_languages(*langs*, native: false, required: *required*) and add_languages(*langs*, native: true, required: false)`.
+This default behaviour may change to `native: false` in a future meson version.

 ### add_project_arguments()